trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

 ## `duperemove` complexity intuition

-What are the `duperemove`'s scaling limits?
+What are the `duperemove` scaling limits?
 I had about `4 million` files taking `300GB` of storage in `/nix/store` on `NVMe` device.

-Quick quiz: How long should it take to dedupe that data you would say?
+**Quick quiz**: How long should it take to dedupe that data you would say?
 A minute, an hour, a day?

 In theory all it takes to do is to read all the data out, checksum it and attempt the deduplication on identified candidates.
-Should be an IO-bound problem without too many random reads.
+Should be an `I/O`-bound problem without too many random reads.
 Given that `duperemove` has an optional `sqlite` database to persist details about previous runs it even skips data read of the files it already processed.

-If we have a reasonable fast IO storage capable of 1GB/s of sequential read throughput then it should ideally take about `300GB / 1GB/s = ~5 minutes`.
+If we have a reasonable fast `I/O` storage capable of `1GB/s` of sequential read throughput then it should ideally take about `300GB / 1GB/s = ~5 minutes`.
 And on top of that there should be some minor overhead to calculate checksums and store some state in `sqlite` database.
 That was